Digital photographs of plastic flamingo yard sculptures as a call to action.

 under constant threat.
 While flamingos are not endangered at

-present, their unique shallow-water feeding habit could lead to their no longer being seen in the wild in Florida, for example.
+present, their unique shallow-water feeding habit could lead to their no longer being seen in the wild, in Florida for example.

 However, unlike other bird species, an indestructible replacement already exists